-DU provides free furnished accommodation for its female students on-campus and local transportation facilities for them.
+DU provides free furnished accommodation on the campus and also free local transportation facilities for its female students, including the students with disability.
 The hostel has four buildings which can accommodate up to 1000 students.
 There are 12 supervisors to oversee the hostel, working in three shifts, under the leadership of Director of Hostel Services.
 There is adequate security arrangement on a 24X7 basis provided by 12 security guards who work in three shifts.
 Other facilities available inside the hostel include: restaurant, supermarket, study hall, gymnasium and recreation rooms.

 Each student at DU is assigned an academic advisor in the first semester of study, who is a faculty member from the concerned academic department.
 The role of the academic advisor is to assist the advisee in preparing course schedule for the semester based on his/her “Plan of Study”, support and guide him/her during the university studies, monitor the academic progress, and offer counselling on any academic difficulties the student may face or experience.
 The academic advising continues from the day student joins the University till he/she completes the study at DU.

 The academic excellence of the University is led by a team of erudite faculty members consisting of 199 full-time and 22 part-time faculty (including FP) drawn from 26 different nationalities.
 This includes 152 PhD holders.
 All these faculty members continuously endeavor to deliver international standard education, with an emphasis on student centered education.

 DU recognizes research as one of the main pillars of academic excellence.
 Accordingly, it continuously encourages its faculty and students to engage in research activities, provides them with necessary facilities and financial support and also acknowledges their research excellence through various rewards and incentives.